Fenbendazole for Cancer: A 2022 Review

 • Our aim here isn't to replace your doctors' advice.
 It is intended as a sharing of knowledge and information.
 Do take note that most treatments are not 100% protective or curative against cancer.
 It's a continuous struggle between the immune system and the cancer cells.
 Cancer treatments are meant to assist the immune system in this battle.

 • Cancer treatment should be part of a multi-modal approach in order to provide the best possible outcome.
-Diet and lifestyle changes are meant to run alongside conventional treatment.
+Diet and lifestyle changes are also meant to run alongside conventional treatment.
 They are complementary, not alternative.
 That said, there is no miracle treatment that can cure all cancers.

 Related: